Blog Banner How Automation Drives Improvement In Financial Shared Services

 There are several issues with this approach.
 While labor arbitrage benefits can be accrued initially, they are difficult to scale as the emergence of SSC employment hotspots drives up staff attrition rates and wage inflation.
 And that’s before you’ve factored exchange rate risks into the equation.
 What’s also true is that financial SSCs create more handoffs and handovers in process, which need to be carefully managed and orchestrated.

-Similarly, the absence of self-service functionality puts pressure on already overstretched finance staff to respond to requests for information, while the reliance on on-premises back office ERPs, finance systems and data stores presents no end of access and support challenges.
+Similarly, the absence of self-service functionality puts pressure on already overstretched finance staff to respond to requests for information, while the reliance on on-premises back-office ERPs, finance systems and data stores presents no shortage of access and support challenges.
 Without distributed approaches to financial processes, organizations have unwittingly opened themselves up to a single point of failure.
 The combination of finance automation and end-to-end process transformation provides the answer to many of these challenges.
-Eliminating manual effort from processes makes them more efficient, sustainable, and scalable.
+Eliminating manual effort from processes makes them more efficient, sustainable and scalable.
 It enables financial SSCs to increase their capabilities and capacity without the need to increase headcount.

 At a time when the shape and scale of finance team workloads has changed beyond recognition due to unprecedented demands forced upon the business by COVID-19, transparency and visibility are critical.
-Having bulletproof controls in place that give you the helicopter view of what’s being done, where it’s being done, and by whom.
-This view, along with dashboards that flag up bottlenecks in your processes and outstanding tasks isn’t just a nice to have, it’s business critical.
+Having bulletproof controls in place give you the helicopter view of what’s being done, where it’s being done and by whom.
+This view, along with dashboards that flag up bottlenecks in your processes and outstanding tasks, isn’t just a nice-to-have; it’s business-critical.

 What seems clear is that CFOs who fail to embrace the full process transformation opportunities presented by shared services are missing a trick.
 “Shared services as a concept has moved far beyond finance transaction processing and now includes value-added services in finance and beyond,” warns Gartner in a report published in February.
 Now is the time to shift the conversation away from pure cost reduction and instead towards value delivery.

-Find out how to transform your finance processes with Redwood’s Finance Automation
+Find out how to transform your finance processes with Finance Automation by Redwood.

 About The Author